taih304/Linux-Shell/Physical layer/Device files/README.md

 ## Other device files

-A Memory Technology Device (MTD) is a type of device file in Linux for interacting with flash memory.
+**MTD**: A Memory Technology Device (MTD) is a type of device file in Linux for interacting with flash memory.

 **UBIFS** file-system stands for UBI File System.
 UBI stands for “Unsorted Block Images”.
 UBIFS is a flash file system, which means it is designed to work with flash devices.
 It is important to understand, that UBIFS is completely different to any traditional file-system in Linux, like Ext2, XFS, JFS, etc. UBIFS represents a separate class of file-systems which work with **MTD devices**, not block devices.